odahu/odahu-docs/source/comp_mlflow_trainer.rst

 Odahu provides a :term:`Trainer Extension` for the popular `MLflow <https://www.mlflow.org/>`_ framework.

-This allows Python model :term:`Training <Train>` in Python, and provides support for MLflow APIs.
+This allows model :term:`Training <Train>` in Python, and provides support for MLflow APIs.
 Trained models are packaged using the :term:`General Python Prediction Interface`.

 Limitations